stephband/midi/README.md

 ### .eventToData(e)

-Takes a MIDI event object and returns an array formatting the event as a
+Takes a MIDI event object and returns an array formatted as a
 <a href="https://github.com/sound-io/music-json-spec">Music JSON</a> event:

     [timestamp, duration, type, data ... ]